 Investment deck, what to consider

-I’ve spent a lot of time recently helping startups develop their investment decks used for pitches and communicating with potential investors.
+Over the years, I’ve spent a lot of time helping startups develop their investment decks used for pitches and communicating with potential investors thereafter.

 A few things have struck me, so I thought I would share them here, including my ideas on what an investment deck template should look like.